 Prior authorization guidelines are reviewed and updated regularly.
-To request an authorization, to find out what requires authorization, or check on the status of an authorization, please visit Mercy Care Web Portal.
-More information is available in this Provider Manual under section MC Chapter 4 - Provider Requirements, Section 4.44 - Mercy Care Web Portal concerning authorizations.
+To request an authorization or check on the status of an authorization, please visit Mercy Care Web Portal.
+More information is available in this Provider Manual under section MC Chapter 4 - Provider Requirements, Section 4.47 - Mercy Care Web Portal concerning authorizations.
 You may also call our Prior Authorization department at 602-263-3000 or 800-624-3879 (toll-free).